 - You guessed it!
 Next, Combine the wet into the dry.

 - BOOM.
-Mix that goodness up so there are no clumps and it’s smooth.
+Mix that goodness up so there are no clumps and the batter for these gluten free cupcakes is smooth.

-- Divide the gluten free cupcake batter among 8 muffin cups.
+- Divide the cupcake batter among 8 muffin cups.
 Bake for 30 minutes.